neorv32 logo

 Signal Polarity

-If your FPGA board has inverse polarity for certain input/output you can add not gates.
-Example: The reset signal rstn_i is low-active by default; the LEDs connected to gpio_o high-active by default.
-You can do this in your board top if you instantiate the test setup, or inside the test setup if this is your top entity (low-active LEDs example: gpio_o ⇐ NOT con_gpio_o(7 downto 0);).
+If your FPGA board has inverse polarity for certain input/output you need to add inverters.
+Example: The reset signal rstn_i is low-active by default; the LEDs connected to gpio_o are high-active by default.

 1. Attach the clock input clk_i to your clock source and connect the reset line rstn_i to a button of your FPGA board.
 Check whether it is low-active or high-active - the reset signal of the processor is low-active, so maybe you need to invert the input signal.